Dropbox Basic Uploader: Upload Files and Get More Storage

 Step 1.
 Uninstall the Dropbox desktop application on your computer, and download and install the CBackup desktop client.
 Sign up for a free CBackup account and log in.

 Step 2.
-Select the My Storage button (cloud shape icon) on the left, choose Dropbox, and click Authorize Now to complete the authorization to allow CBackup to access the Dropbox storage space.
+Select the Storage button on the left, choose Dropbox, and click Authorize Now to complete the authorization to allow CBackup to access the Dropbox storage space.

 Step 3.
 Click the Sync tab on the left and select Sync PC to Public Cloud.